South Starworld Strikers F.C.

 South Starworld Strikers Football Club was a professional football team, which played in Trinidad and Tobago's Professional Football League.
 The club played their home matches in Ato Boldon Stadium, in Couva, Trinidad.

 History

-The team joined the TT Pro League beginning in the 2002 season, having previously played in Trinidad's Southern Football Association.
-They joined the league with the explicit intention of representing the south of Trinidad, previously underrepresented in football circles.
+The club competed in Trinidad's Southern Football Association for 15 years following their founding.
+As they dominated the league with ease, they played in the Goodwill League tournament in the United States in 2001 rather than competing in the league.
+They joined the TT Pro League in 2002, as the first San Fernando team to play in the league, and owner/manager Ahmeed Anthony Ali said "we will win it".

-The club finished its first season with a 4 wins, 10 ties, and 14 losses.
+The club finished its first season with 4 wins, 10 ties, and 14 losses, finishing seventh out of eight teams.
 They improved significantly in their second season, however, going 17–7–12 and finishing fourth in the league.
 They maintained a similar standing in 2004, again finishing fourth, this time with a 10–6–5 record.
-In 2005, they did not compete because of financial difficulties, but they were back again in the 2006 season.
+In 2005, they did not compete, but they were back again in the 2006 season as San Fernando Starworld Strikers.
+They left the league in 2006 due to financial difficulties, and were replaced by Super League champions Police FC.
+The club subsequently disbanded.